THE PATENT IS THE PRODUCT

 Year Two:

 Biological testing should begin.
-As compounds are synthesized, they should be tested in vitro against a range of micro-organisms in order to select metabolically active compounds for further review.
+As compounds are synthesized, they should be tested in vitro against a range of microorganisms to select metabolically active compounds for further review.
 A biological testing lab will have to be selected and hired to conduct such tests.
-(See Accugen Labs for example at end) Here again, the extent of in vitro testing necessary to evaluate synthesized compounds is difficult to forecast at this time.
+(See Accugen Labs for example at the end) Here again, the extent of in vitro testing necessary to evaluate synthesized compounds is difficult to forecast at this time.
 The obvious endpoint is when sufficient testing is completed to support a broad patent.
 The patent attorney should have input here.

 IN VITRO BIOLOGICAL TESTS: